datacats/datacats/docs/guide.rst

 Windows
 #######
-Windows support is coming soon.
+Native Windows support is coming soon.
 For now, you can run DataCats inside any Linux Virtual Machine.
 Simply install VirtualBox or VMWare, create a Ubuntu VM and `install Docker`__ on it.